Our website is currently undergoing updates, some links may no longer work and content may change. Please check back soon.

-William Messenger
+William L. Messenger

-William Messenger
+William L. Messenger

-Staff Attorney, National Right to Work Legal Defense and Education Foundation, Inc.
+Vice President and Legal Director, National Right to Work Legal Defense and Education Foundation, Inc.

-A person listed as a contributor has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
+A person listed on this page has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
-In most cases, the biographical information on a person's "contributor" page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
+In most cases, the biographical information on a person's bio page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
 The Federalist Society takes no position on particular legal or public policy issues.
-All expressions of opinion by a contributor are those of the contributor.
+All expressions of opinion by a speaker or author are those of the individual.

 Click to play: Panel Three: Post-Janus Labor & Employment Law Issues in the State and Future of Unions